b3spectacled/modern-beta-fabric/README.md

 ## License

-This project is licensed under LGPLv3.
+This project is licensed under MIT, after commit 55519d1.
+Commits up to and including 55519d1 are licensed under LGPLv3.

 ## Credits